airalab/sensors-connectivity/README.md

 ## Documentation

 To prepare a sensor for the work with the package follow instructions on [Robonomics Wiki](https://wiki.robonomics.network/docs/connect-sensor-to-robonomics/).

 ## Configuration

 [Here](https://wiki.robonomics.network/docs/configuration-options-description/) you can find an article to set a proper configuration for your instance.

 Make a copy of `default.json` and fill it using description from the article.

-You also need to set a logging file.
+You also can set a logging file.
+The default file for logs is `logging.py`, which uses only `console` handler.
+Pay attention for the `file` handler.
 The template is stored in `connectivity/config/logging_template.py`.
-Make a copy with name `logging.py`.
-Pay attention for the `file` handler.
-You need to cpecify the path (`filename`), where your logs will be stored in (do not forget to create this directory if it doesn't exist).
+You can cpecify the path (`filename`), where your logs will be stored in (do not forget to create this directory if it doesn't exist).
 You can figure any other handlers from the [library](https://docs.python.org/3.8/library/logging.html).

 ## Running